C I T Y O F W E Y B U R N

 (2) Inquiries may express an opinion, reason, or explanation and shall be brief and to the point.

-(3) The City Manager shall promptly prepare, or cause the preparation of, an answer to all enquiries submitted pursuant to subsection (1), which information shall be provided to members of City Council at the next regular meeting of City Council.
+(3) The City Manager shall promptly prepare, or cause the preparation of, an answer to all enquiries submitted pursuant to subsection (1), which information shall be provided to members of City Council at the next regular meeting of City Council or the next meeting that is practical

 (4) Members, at their discretion, may make inquiries during Council meetings.